MattaURCA-S22/MicrAgg-WebApp/README.md

 First start a new terminal operating in the repo directory

-From there, you will need to install react the first time you do this, so type
+You should be able to install all dependencies listed in package.json by simply typing
+### `npm install`

+Alternatively you can install individual packages with the following commands:

+React and React Router DOM
 ### `npm install --save react`
 and
 ### `npm install react-router-dom`

-Firebase is also required to access the database, so type
+Firebase
 ### `npm install firebase`

-Vimeo is also required for the video player, so type
+Vimeo
 ### `npm install @vimeo/player`

-After that, you should be able to start the local dev server with 'npm start' To stop the server, press Ctrl+C, then confirm with 'Y'
+After that, you should be able to start the local dev server with
+### `npm start`
+To stop the server, press Ctrl+C, then confirm with 'Y'

 Pushing code is just like normal Git, so we'll want to setup dev branches for the future,